What is Denison Service Orientation?

 Here's what we'll do:

-Explore and reflect upon homelessness, hunger, and HIV/AIDS issues.
+- Explore and reflect upon homelessness, hunger, and other social issues.

-Eat, sleep, learn and play together as a cohesive group of service-oriented people experiencing the sights and sounds of our Capitol.
+- Eat, sleep, learn and play together as a cohesive group of service-oriented people.

 Join DSO this fall!
-Please complete the application and send it in.
-The deadline is June 3, 2013.
+Please complete the application.
+The deadline is May 15, 2017.

 Safety & Experience